idiot1788/website-docs/en/fokabot.md

 - `!faq status`

 ### Tillerino-like commands
-Fokabot has some commands similar to Tillerino.
-Those commands work only if you send them to Fokabot through a PM.
+RealistikBot has some commands similar to Tillerino.
+Those commands work only if you send them to RealistikBot through a PM.
 Remember that PP system has been implemented only on osu!standard and osu!mania.
 The bot doesn't support beatmaps recommendations at the moment, that functionality wil come later, hopefully.

 - `/np` - Show PP for the current playing song  (only if is a osu! standard song)
 - `!last` - Show info (and gained PP, if it was an osu! standard score) about the last submitted score